Sennarion/goit-test-task/README.md

-This is a simple test task from the goit school, designed for educational purposes.
+This is a simple test task from GoIT School designed for educational purposes.

 Link to the live page - https://sennarion.github.io/goit-test-task/